 The itching starts when you lie down.
 There is no visible rash, no redness you can point to — just a maddening itch that moves around, often on the legs, arms, or back, and intensifies as the night progresses.
 It may have been dismissed as dry skin, or labelled “idiopathic pruritus.”
 Classical Chinese Medicine has a specific and clinically actionable explanation for this pattern.
+At our AHPRA-registered Chinese medicine clinic in Belmont and Geraldton, every case is assessed individually against the classical pattern framework before any formula or acupuncture protocol is recommended.

 Why Does Skin Itch Worse at Night Even With No Visible Rash?